Omni Calculator logo

 2. Select the wire gauge number you require.

 3. Select the wire core material.
 For most wires, this will be copper.
 The resistance calculation assumes that the wire is at room temperature.
-Advanced mode: If your wire core material is not listed, enter the advanced mode, and you will be able to enter a custom value for the material's resistivity.
+Custom material: If your wire core material is not listed, choose the Custom option from the list of materials, and you will be able to enter a custom value for the material's resistivity.

 4. Results time!
 The diameter, cross-sectional area, and electrical resistance per length will then appear.